 Cedar SEMH Unit 2020 - 2021

 Cedar is a specialist SEMH Provision for children with an Educational Health and Care Plan (EHCP).
-It is run by experienced teacher and support staff who have a wide range of experience working with pupils with SEMH needs.
+It is run by experienced teachers and support staff who have a wide range of experience working with pupils with SEMH needs.

 Our environment includes a large classroom split into two zones, a fully equipped sensory room and two breakout spaces.
 We also have a newly refurbished outdoor area that is used all year round.
 In addition to our Cedar environment, we also have access to Boundary’s Forest School which we use regularly.